HMS Intrepid (L11): Falklands War (1982)

-It was announced in 1981 that the two LPDs were to be deleted, though that decision was reversed just weeks prior to the outbreak of the Falklands War.
-Intrepid was rapidly brought back into commission, with her ship's company recalled by Commander Bryn Telfer (the Executive Officer), and Malcolm MacLeod, the crew gladly returned to form part of the task group committed to Operation Corporate, the British effort to recapture the islands.
-Intrepid was commanded by Captain Peter Dingemans.
+At the outbreak of the Falklands War, Intrepid was recommissioned to support the British task force dispatched to recover the islands.
+She was rapidly brought back into commission, with her ship's company recalled by Commander Bryn Telfer (the Executive Officer), and Malcolm MacLeod, the crew forming part of the task group committed to Operation Corporate, the British effort to recapture the islands.
+Intrepid was commanded by Captain Peter Dingemans. and embarked elements of 3 Commando Brigade, along with vehicles, supplies and landing craft; she sailed south as part of the amphibious group under Rear Admiral Sandy Woodward.